#1 Cosmetic & General Dentistry in Spokane Valley, WA

 Mouthguards are required in only four school-based sports: football, ice hockey, lacrosse, and field hockey.
 Yet basketball and baseball are associated with the largest number of dental injuries.
 Other sports for which the American Dental Association (ADA) recommends wearing a mouthguard include bicycling, soccer, skateboarding, wrestling and volleyball.
 Do mouthguards work?
 The ADA estimates that athletes who don’t wear mouthguards are 60 times more likely to suffer dental injury than those who do.

-What Type of Mouthguard Is Best?
+What Type of Mouthguard Is Best for my Child?

 The best mouthguard for your child is the one he or she actually wears, both at practice and on game day.
 There are several different types of mouthguards on the market, which generally fall into three categories: